NicholasBerryman/ArduinoClassResources/CodeInformation.md

 # Programming Reference for Arduino
 ## Introduction
 The Arduino development platform utilises a flavour of the C++ programming language with some variations specific to the platform.
 As such any general C++ syntax (e.g. variable declaration, if-else, while loops, etc.) will also work with Arduino, although many native C++ functions and classes/objects (e.g. cin, cout, printf, scanf) will not work.

-There are countless C++ tutorials in website, video and book form
+There are countless C++ tutorials in website, video and book form that may be used to gain the C++ background necessary for Arduino programming.
+The Arduino website contains

 ## C++
 ### Introduction